 - Administrators — $45/ hour

-Healthy North Coast also recognises and will remunerate the time required for:
+- Healthy North Coast also recognised and remunerated the time required for:

 - a practice to support staff to offer their time/skills/availability to another practice, and